IsakJacobsson/udisc-stats-analyzer/README.md

 Print basic stats with the `basic-stats` subcommand.

-This subcommand will print basic stats, such as number of rounds, number of holes, and number of throws.
-By default the subcommand will print basic stats for all players and all courses.
+This subcommand will print basic stats, such as number of rounds, number of holes, number of throws, etc.

-An example use of the subcommand is seen below.
-Remember to always specify the directory containing your UDisc CSV files:
+Provide the directory containing the UDisc CSV files.
+Here is an example:

 ```
 python udisc_analysis.py basic-stats --csv-dir score_cards